uit-no/hpc.uit.no/content/blog/2024-01-outreach-event.md

 ## Wrapping Up with Pizza

-The we ended the event with pizza and relaxed discussions among the attendees.
+We ended the event with pizza and relaxed discussions among the attendees.
 This informal setting allowed everyone to chat about what they learned and explore potential collaborations.